ramin723/memebet_gemeni/README.md

 ```

 ### 3. Environment Setup
-Copy `.env.example` to `.env` and configure your environment variables:
+Create a `.env` file in the root directory and configure your environment variables:

 ```bash
 # PostgreSQL Database Credentials